voffee/voffee/README.md

 I'm **Val**, a freelance front-end web dev.

-Right now I'm working on hitting the 200 hours I still need to learn advanced JS, the React framework, Decap CMS and Shopify.
+Right now I'm working on hitting the 350 hours I still need to learn advanced JS, the React framework and Decap CMS.

 Please click on the projects on my profile to see some of the things I've made so far.

-Within the next **few months out to December 2025**, I aim to have built out my project portfolio and become market ready.
+Within the next **few months out to March 2026**, I aim to have built out my project portfolio and become market ready.

 Please reach out to me on this profile via DM, e-mailing me at _mayai@tuta.com_, or visiting my website: **PLACEHOLDER**